mmistakes/made-mistakes-jekyll/subscribe/index.md

 ## <i class="fa fa-rss"></i> Feeds

 If you don't want to miss anything posted to the website then you'll want to grab the master feed.
 While the others are more tailored to a specific topic.
+You can also [follow along on Bloglovin](https://www.bloglovin.com/blog/3627581).
 <http://feeds.feedburner.com/MadeMistakes>

 ### Articles Only Feed